MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/perimeter-networks.md

 [Azure DDoS Protection Standard][DDoS] provides additional mitigation capabilities over the [basic service][DDoS] tier that are tuned specifically to Azure Virtual Network resources.
 DDoS protection standard is simple to enable and requires no application changes.

 You can tune protection policies through dedicated traffic monitoring and machine-learning algorithms.
 Policies are applied to public IP addresses associated to resources deployed in virtual networks.
-Examples are Azure Load Balancer, Azure Application Gateway, and Azure Service Fabric instances.
+Examples are Azure Load Balancer, Application Gateway, and Service Fabric instances.

 Real-time telemetry is available through Azure Monitor views both during an attack and for historical purposes.
 You can add application-layer protection by using the Web Application Firewall in Azure Application Gateway.
 Protection is provided for IPv4 Azure public IP addresses.